 Houston, New York, and Amsterdam.
-Alonzo has written for
+Also, I've written for

 network TV, won awards, been on the big stage, the little

 stage, and all points in-between.
-He’s been an Assistant Professor, an
+Previous history includes being an Assistant Professor,

-Arts panelist, and is happiest creating, directing & crafting freelance
+arts panelist, but happiest creating, directing & crafting freelance

 pursuits.
 Most notable Playwriting “hits” include: “That Serious He-